 Czechs use roaming for prices from their domestic mobile operators, especially when staying in the neighbouring countries, namely Austria, Germany and Slovakia.
 The biggest volume of data, though, is consumed in Croatia.

 During the summer, the data consumption in Croatia increased 50 times, and almost the same increase also happened when surfing from Italy.

 “Czech tourists use data more often when they are on the beach.
 They share pictures on social networks a lot.
 The record was broken on 7th July when O2 customers transferred the biggest volume of data in one day.
-They could contain ten million photographs taken by smartphones,” Silvia Cieslarova, the director of the mobile segment in O2 Czech Republic, told the Czech News Agency.
+They could contain ten million photographs taken by smartphones,” Silvia Cieslarova, the director of the mobile segment in the O2 Czech Republic, told the Czech News Agency.

-When it comes down to the number of Czech users of mobile roaming, Croatia is in fourth place, and Italy is in sixth.
+When it comes down to the number of Czech users of mobile roaming, Croatia is in fourth place, and Italy is sixth.

 “We visit Austria and its beautiful mountains for hiking and for active vacations, on which we don’t have that much time for surfing the internet.
 It is also a transit country through which Czechs ride to the Adriatic sea,” Ms Cieslarova explains.

 The European regulation is valid in the 28 countries and in Norway, Lichtenstein, and Iceland.
 Calling from most other countries is still very expensive for Czechs.
 One minute of calling to the Czech Republic costs 42–61 CZK, and for incoming calls, it is 24 to 54 CZK/minute.

 “Also, people who travel to Monaco, San Marino, The Vatican or Madeira should be careful.
 The mobile operators differ in their opinion of whether the given area is part of the European roaming or not,” warns Martin Drtina, the Czech Agency for Telecommunication spokesman.